 Austin Unemployment Rate Still in Decline

 Austin has long been known for its incredibly low unemployment rate, particularly in the last half decade, when residents of other cities have struggled in the face of lay-offs and high unemployment.
 In fact, much of Austin's decades-long population boom can be attributed to Austin's job market.
-Incredibly, however, Austin's falling unemployment rate continues to tumble even lower.
+Incredibly, however, Austin's falling unemployment rate has continued to tumble even lower.